Sejjy/Blade-of-the-Uplands/README.md

 ## Overview

 Blade of the Uplands is a simple platformer game developed as part of a school project.
 It showcases fundamental platformer mechanics and serves as a demonstration of basic game development principles.
-The game is based on KaarinGaming's [Platformer Tutorial](https://github.com/KaarinGaming/PlatformerTutorial.git) repository.
+The game is based on KaarinGaming's [PlatformerTutorial](https://github.com/KaarinGaming/PlatformerTutorial.git) repository.

 ## Features